 Q16.
 Do I have to complete CPD to get a licence card?

-No. However, CPD will be available and it is considered best practice for coaches to undertake further development wherever possible to ensure that they are up-to date with current coaching techniques.
+No. However, CPD is considered best practice for coaches to undertake further development wherever possible to ensure that they are up-to date with current coaching techniques.

 Q17.
 What is a DBS check?